How to buy a new car

 Many personal finance experts recommend buying a used car.
 It makes sense: you’re not paying for the instant depreciation that occurs when you drive off the lot; you have a solid history of how cars of this particular year, make and model perform; and the price tag on a used car can be substantially lower than a new car.

 But sometimes you just want to buy new.
-Sometimes you want the features you like in the color of your choice, you want to know the history of the car, or you want the latest safety features and the best fuel efficiency.
+Sometimes you want the features you like in the color of your choice, you want to know the history of the car, or you want the latest safety and fuel efficiency features.

 Sometimes you just want to treat yourself to that new-car smell.
 And if you can afford it, why not?